Fuss-free cheesecake is only a few simple steps away with this recipe for Easy Lemon Cheesecake Bars!

 Cookie bars.
 Granola bars.
 S’mores bars.
 Pecan pie bars.
 You name the dessert and I have sliced and diced it into every bar shape possible.
 But cheesecake bars?
 This is a new one around here.

 Don’t get me wrong.
 I’ve indulged in the bar form of everyone’s favorite sweet and tangy cheese-turned-cake creation.
-But this recipe takes “easy” to a whole new level when it comes to whipping up these bad boys from scratch.
+But this recipe takes “easy” to a whole new level when it comes to whipping up cheesecake from scratch.

 It’s exactly everything you want of the classic dessert, sans the stress of a water bath, the potential of a cracked top, and fussing and fretting over texture that commonly accompanies making a stellar cheesecake.